CloudCannon/Jekyll-Tips/_posts/2016-06-25-client-editable-jekyll-sites.md

 ### What is CloudCannon?

 CloudCannon is cloud content management system and hosting provider for Jekyll websites.
-A develop uploads a Jekyll site in the browser or by syncing with GitHub, Bitbucket or Dropbox.
-CloudCannon then builds the site, hosts it and provides an interface for a non-technical user to make updates.
+A developer uploads a Jekyll site in the browser or by syncing with GitHub, Bitbucket or Dropbox.
+CloudCannon then builds the site, hosts it and provides an interface for non-technical users to update content.

 ### Setup